stephencweiss/stephencharlesweiss.com/content/blog/2019-04-07/bash-functions.md

 # Final Thoughts

 Is this the _best_ way to achieve my goal?
-Probably not, but it’s been w working for me and I understand it.
-If you can point me to a more common pattern with git for this, I’m all ears.
+Probably not, but it's been w working for me and I understand it.
+If you can point me to a more common pattern with git for this, I'm all ears.

 I'd also be very interested if someone knows a good way of handling an unknown number of arguments to create a loop of repeating this process for each file passed into the gsdf function.